 3. Control the messaging with a real-time benefits check

 Truveris has been studying patient engagement habits for over a decade and this research has shown that patients who understand the cost of their branded drug are more likely to fill – and continue filling.
 Because patients are aware that their deductible resets each year, they are more likely to seek prescription cost information in the beginning of the year.
 To support this effort, brands can offer their patients a real-time benefits check tool.
 With real-time benefits checks, patients can access transparent price information, and brands can segment their patients and message patients with a deductible differently than those with a flat copay.
 When patients know what they will pay out-of-pocket prior to going to the pharmacy, they are 25% more likely to fill their medication.
-With Truveris’ real-time benefit check solution, clients have seen up to a 75% increase in adherence for new-to-brand patients.

 The methodology for this data analysis: Truveris’ data science team inspected how brand volume changes at the onset of a new year compared to generic volume.
 We investigated claim dynamics between December 2019 and January 2020 across a wide range of therapeutic categories.
 Brand and generic claim volume was investigated at an overall level and within the therapeutic classes.
 A national sample of claims from our proprietary data warehouse was used.
 We compared brand claim volume to generic claim volume and looked at common therapeutic classes.
 The data was also segmented by days supply (DS).